-We fight global poverty by equipping communities with innovative farming tools, training, and the chance to transform their lives.
+We fight hunger poverty by equipping communities in Africa with innovative farming tools, training, and the chance to transform their lives.

-Compatible Technology International (CTI) is a nonprofit dedicated to ending global poverty by equipping rural communities with innovative farming tools and training.
-We help families produce an abundance of nutritious food, bring their crops to market, and transform their farms into prosperous enterprises.
+Compatible Technology International (CTI) is a nonprofit dedicated to ending hunger and poverty in Africa by equipping rural communities with innovative farming tools, training, and access to markets.
+We help farmers, primarily women, produce an abundance of nutritious food, bring their crops to market, and transform their farms into prosperous enterprises.